nathaneastwood/fablore/src/flavour/non-set-cards.md

 ## Promos

+The four Heralds are printed in Monarch without flavour text; these lines appear only on the promo printings.
 The three Lightning Flow lines are one card printed three ways, each with its own flavour text.

+#### Herald of Judgment - (FAB028)

+Themis, keeper of the scales, who delivers mercy and vengeance in equal measure.

+#### Herald of Protection - (FAB029/030/031)

+Aegis, the shield of light, who shelters the city with her wings.

+#### Herald of Rebirth - (FAB032/033/034)

+Avalon, messenger of the dawn, whose light rejuvenates the land.

 #### Lightning Flow - (FAB470)